Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the open sector

 \subsection{The Fukaya category}

+The goal of this subsection is to review (under simplifying technical hypotheses) the definition of the Fukaya category of a symplectic manifold.
+The outcome, a (homologically unital but not necessarily strictly unital) $\ainf$ category, will in particular carry a circle action on its non-unital Hochschild complex.

-For the purposes of simplifying the discussion of Floer theory, we focus on the technically simplest cases in which (compact or wrapped) Fukaya categories can be defined, namely exact (Liouville) and monotone or aspherical symplectic manifolds.
-There are nowadays multiple technical models of wrapped Floer homology and wrapped Fukaya categories; we work with the framework of quadratic Hamiltonians as defined in \cite{Abouzaid:2010kx}, where the construction is nearly as simple as (and can be described simultaneously with, with a few minor modifications) that of compact (exact or monotone) Fukaya categories.
+In \S \ref{subsec:assumptions} below, we detail a set of simplifying assumptions imposed on all of the moduli spaces of Floer curves considered in this paper (mostly pertaining to transversality and compactness), and recall examples of the variety of geometric situations in which they are satisfied.
+Such assumptions are in particular satisfied in the technically simplest cases in which (compact or wrapped) Fukaya categories can be defined, namely exact (Liouville) and monotone or aspherical symplectic manifolds.
+In \S \ref{subsec:admissiblefukaya} we'll quickly review the construction of the Fukaya category under such hypotheses.
+The initial thread of discussion will focus on compact Lagrangians, but immediately extends to wrapped Fukaya categories of Liouville manifolds as described in a series of Remarks (here we are using the framework of quadratic Hamiltonians as defined in \cite{Abouzaid:2010kx} for wrapped Fukaya categories, whose construction is nearly as simple as that of compact Fukaya categories and requires only a few minor modifications).